 The LLM and the PGDip are NOT qualifying law degrees and thus do not award access to legal practice in the jurisdictions of England and Wales and/or the Cayman Islands.

-The new postgraduate studies in 'International Finance: Law and Regulation' includes two part-time study tracks: the LLM – Master of Laws and the PGDip – Postgraduate Diploma.
+You have a choice of two study tracks: the LLM – Master of Laws; or the PGDip – Postgraduate Diploma.
 You must choose one in submitting your application.

 Lectures are led by the Module Leader and are designed to structure the students’ knowledge in the relevant topic.
 Sessions are interactive in nature due to the small size of the group.

-Seminars place an emphasis upon active student preparation and participation.
-Module leaders will be responsible for producing lists of selected materials and questions for discussion at each seminar session.
-Students will be expected to locate these materials, and read, evaluate and synthesise the information contained therein to gain a sound understanding of the subject area in order to be ready to answer and discuss the questions set for each seminar session.
+Seminars rely on active student preparation and participation.
+Module Leaders will produce lists of selected materials and questions for discussion at each session.
+Students will be expected to locate and read these materials in order to be ready to answer and discuss the questions set for each seminar session.

-The use of written coursework as a summative assessment method is designed to evaluate the students’ knowledge, research skills, critical analysis and written communication skills whilst at the same time providing them with an opportunity to enhance their skills of time management and prioritisation.
+Written coursework assessments are designed to evaluate the students’ research skills, critical analysis and written communication skills whilst at the same time enhancing their skills of time management and prioritisation.